Dhghomon/easy_rust/README.md

 This only takes something with `Display`, so it can't accept our struct `DoesntImplementDisplay`.
 But it can take in a lot of others like `String`.

 You also saw that we can use `impl Trait` to return other traits, or closures. `Box` can be used in a similar way.
-You can use a `Box` because otherwise the compiler won't know the size of a value.
+You can use a `Box` because otherwise the compiler won't know the size of the value.
 This example shows that a trait can be used on something of any size:

 ```rust
 #![allow(dead_code)] // Tell the compiler to be quiet